rizac/gfzreport/gfzreport/templates/network/template.rst

    Please NEVER MODIFY (or DELETE) field markers.
 The field body on the other hand can contain:
    - newlines, indented relative to the field marker
    - colons, if they are escaped with a backslash: "\:"
-   - multiple body elements, but we strongly recommend to input raw text or urls ONLY.
+   - multiple body elements, but note that raw text and raw urls only have been tested succesfully.

 .. authors.
 Provide the authors as comma separated items (affiliation still to be implemented):